guialexsdev/webmap-utilities/README.md

 ### ![](/images/aerial_perspective.png) Applying Aerial Perspective to a Hillshade

 This algorithm applies the Aerial Perspective effect to a hillshade.
-This effect consists in reducing the constraint of shading in lower regions and increasing it in higher regions.
-The result is more controlled and less overloaded contrast shading.
+This effect consists in reducing the contrast of a hillshade in lower regions and increasing it in higher regions.
+The result is more pleasant hillshade layer.

 To use this algorithm, click ![](/images/aerial_perspective.png) and follow the instructions described there.